Kaizen Foam Inserts: The Best Foam Cutouts For Tools?

 Choosing the Right Kaizen Foam Sheets

-There are only two color options: solid grey and grey with white foam underneath.
 The grey\white foam will look grey on the surface, and the white will show through when a tool is missing.

-Kaizen foam colors
+Kaizen foam colors Pin

-I went with the grey foam, but I’d likely choose the grey\white combination if I had to do it again.
+I went with the grey foam, but I’d likely choose the grey & white combination if I had to do it again.

 It makes it easier to instantly see when a tool is missing, and the white shows fewer imperfections than the grey.